Small-Area Estimation & Data Fusion · Survey Methodology · Statistical Software

 Small Area Estimation

-Reliable subnational estimates when direct samples are too small — Fay–Herriot, unit-level, spatial Bayesian models.
+Reliable subnational estimates when direct samples are too small: Fay–Herriot, unit-level, and spatial Bayesian models.
 Refined through years of applied work with national statistics offices and through the Healthy Illinois Analytics platform (NORC, all 102 counties).

 Population-Based Survey Design